 Rubber 101

 Endurawear® is Sioux Rubber & Urethane’s proprietary rubber that is specifically engineered to enhance the performance of your machinery, increase equipment life, and keep maintenance costs down.
+Industrial rubber products play a significant role in various industries, offering a wide range of solutions.
 Endurawear® is designed to provide excellent impact and abrasion resistance for plates, pulleys, and liners.

 SBR (Styrene-Butadiene Rubber)

-The most common type of synthetic rubber in use today.
-SBR comes in a variety of durometers with around 60 shore “A” being used most often on drive rollers, pulley’s, impact bins/pads and skirt boarding.
-It has very good impact and abrasion resistant characteristics.
+SBR is the most common type of synthetic rubber in use today.
+SBR is a versatile rubber that can be used in various forms and is most suitable for sheets, gaskets, and rubber seals.
+SBR with special additives has moderate resistance to ozone, UV rays, and weathering.
+SBR rubber has incredible tensile strength, withstanding stretching force without deforming, splitting, or breaking.
+SBR rubber comes in a variety of durometers with around 60 shore “A” being used most often on drive rollers, pulleys, impact bins/pads, and skirt boarding.
+One of the most notable advantages of SBR is it has very good impact and abrasion-resistant characteristics.
+This property makes SBR rubber a preferred choice for applications where materials need to withstand wear and tear caused by friction, abrasion, or surface contact.
 A good example is about 50% of all car tires are made from various types of SBR’s.

 Natural Rubber

 Natural rubber is relatively low-cost lining material for both corrosion and abrasion protection.
-High resilient, 40-50 durometer, the soft natural rubber exhibits superior abrasion resistant qualities compared to other lining materials.
+This type of rubber is a versatile and elastic material made from the latex sap of rubber trees.
+Its exceptional elasticity and resilience make it valuable in various industrial applications.
+This type of rubber is used in items like conveyor belts, seals, and industrial hoses because it can endure stretching and compression without losing its original shape.
+Moreover, its natural origin and biodegradability make it a sustainable choice.
+High resilience, 40-50 durometer, the soft natural rubber exhibits superior abrasion resistant qualities compared to other lining materials.
 Soft natural rubber offers excellent protection from many corrosive materials.
 Material is available in red or black if color contamination is a consideration.
 Typical applications include pump housing, fan systems, lining, and parts tumbling barrels.
 Constant to intermittent temperature limits are 150 ° to 180 °F.

 Neoprene